MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: RESULTS

 Across several field campaigns from October 2024 to February 2025,~\mosaic was iteratively tested and refined.
 The results presented here refer to the final campaign, which involved the deployment of all functioning robots.

 To evaluate the mission outcome, we summarize the mission's overall qualitative performance alongside a quantitative analysis based on a subset of the~\gls{kpi} framework proposed in~\cite{richter_practical_2026}.
 Specifically, we selected~\glspl{kpi} focusing on efficiency, robustness, and scientific precision under realistic deployment conditions.
+This~\gls{kpi} selection reflects the contributions of both robot roles: exploration-related metrics capture the performance of scout platforms, while measurement-related metrics characterize the effectiveness of scientist platforms.
 The results of the~\gls{kpi} analysis are reported in~\Cref{tab:kpis} and are discussed in the following sections.